-Michael Guilding BACP Senior Accredited Counsellor & Psychotherapist
+Michael Guilding BACP Senior Accredited Counsellor, Psychotherapist & Supervisor

-I have worked as a counsellor for over 20 years in several agencies, in private practice, and in the NHS where I was Practice Counsellor at the Jorvik Medical Practice in York for 11 years and Head of Primary Care Counselling for the York and Selby area for 7 years.
+I have worked as a counsellor for 24 years in several agencies, in private practice, and in the NHS where I was Practice Counsellor at the Jorvik Medical Practice in York for 11 years and Head of Primary Care Counselling for the York and Selby area for 7 years.

 My initial training was over 4 years with Westminster Pastoral Foundation (WPF), one of the most highly regarded counsellor training institutes in the UK.
 My core training was in psychodynamic counselling – an approach which looks at the mind as a dynamic system, often in conflict, in which the impact on our mind of the way we have been related to in the past can trigger feelings, thoughts and behaviours in the present, which can cause us a great deal of upset.